markahrens/mytungsten/src/content/blog/2012/review-ubuntu-1210-quantal-quetzal-a-mix-of-promise-pain-ars-technica.md

 ---

-<p>Ars Technica’s reviews of Ubuntu are my second favorite posts they do, just behind the Siracusa OS X reviews.
+Ars Technica’s reviews of Ubuntu are my second favorite posts they do, just behind the Siracusa OS X reviews.
 While I don’t use Linux in the desktop format, I do like to see where Ubuntu is going.
-It seems to have as much of a market share as a Linux distro is ever going to get on the desktop, so it is nice to that it keeps evolving, even if this release seems to have some issues.</p>
+It seems to have as much of a market share as a Linux distro is ever going to get on the desktop, so it is nice to that it keeps evolving, even if this release seems to have some issues.